Generating Quantum Reservoir State Representations with Random Matrices: Introduction

-Quantum reservoir computing and unconventional computing with quantum devices as seen a rise in interest in the preceding years~\cite{mujal21a, innocenti23a, tanaka19a}.
-The possibility of computing on such small scales and finding near-term benefits from quantum computing systems has driven scientists to make remarkable strides in the fields.
-Currently, most effort is placed on identifying the best mediums for this kind of computing at a quantum scale.
-Efforts have included the use of superconducting qubits~\cite{suzuki22a, dudas23a} in an attempt to adjust the application of quantum computers to reservoir computing or vastly reducing the size of quantum circuits~\cite{ghosh21a}, spin lattices~\cite{cindrak24a} and crystals via spin-waves~\cite{lee22a} and in arrays of Rydberg atoms~\cite{bravo22a}.
-In the direction of optical approaches, scientists have utilised quantum dot micropillar arrays~\cite{heuser20a}, photonic memristors~\cite{spagnolo22a}, closed-loop optical pulses~\cite{beni23a}, and photonic-based quantum recurrent neural networks~\cite{nakajima21a}.
-Another research direction is better understanding the role of the Hilbert space in the efficacy of quantum reservoir computing and how one can maximally span the available state space.
-In this field, scientists have explored how the scaling of the Hilbert space can improve reservoir performance~\cite{kalfus22a} as well as the role of certain kinds of quantum interactions such as entanglement~\cite{goetting23a}.
-Some work has looked directly at the measurement problem as in Mujal \textit{et. al.}~\cite{mujal23a} where they study to use of intermittent measurements to produce a more reliable workflow for on-line RC.
-In their 2022 work, Domingo \textit{et. al}~\cite{domingo22a} demonstrated that random quantum circuits could be used to construct state descriptions from molecular input data.
-Such an approach is similar in nature to the work presented here, albeit requiring a larger number of implemented quantum circuits.
-In all cases, these investigations have utilised the standard set of observables for the state description, typically the Pauli spin matrices.
-While this allows for a more interpretable state description, the important aspect of the representation is its sensitivity to changes with respect to the evolution of the reservoir.
+Previous work has explored how the scaling of the Hilbert space can improve reservoir performance~\cite{kalfus22a} as well as the role of certain kinds of quantum interactions such as entanglement~\cite{goetting23a}.
+Some work has looked directly at the measurement problem as in Mujal \textit{et. al.}~\cite{mujal23a} where they study to use of intermittent measurements to produce a more reliable workflow for online RC.
+In their 2022 work, Domingo \textit{et. al}~\cite{domingo22a} demonstrated that random quantum circuits could be used to construct state representations from molecular-input data.
+Such an approach is similar to the work presented here, albeit requiring a larger number of implemented quantum circuits.
+In all cases, these investigations have utilized the standard set of observables for the state representation, typically the Pauli spin matrices.
+While this allows for a more interpretable state representation, the important aspect of the representation is its sensitivity to changes with respect to the evolution of the reservoir.
 In other recent work by Haug \textit{et. al.}~\cite{haug23a} and Elben \textit{et. al.}~\cite{elben19a}, random measurements were used to describe quantum support vector machines and quantum many-body systems, respectively, to great effect in a similar vein to what is presented here.
 This work introduces a more generalizable approach to state measurement wherein random matrices are used as measurements on the reservoir to construct a vector representation.